jhgdike/Squares/README.md

 To run this function, you need to do as follows:
 -----

 * Install Python Interpreter.
-Python 2.7 or Python 3.4 is recommended.
+Python 3 is recommended.
-* run: `virtualenv venv`
+* run: `python3 -m venv venv`
 * `source venv/bin/activate` or `source venv/Scripts/activate` if you run on a Windows System.
 * `pip install -r requirements.txt`
 * `cp .env.example .env`